 We'll get to your calls on this and everything else we've been discussing today.

-All right, final thoughts here, uh, Horace Cooper and Greg Jarrett on the opening day of Derek Chauvin's case on trial and the case of George Floyd and his death.
+All right, final thoughts here, Horace Cooper and Greg Jarrett on the opening day of Derek Chauvin's case on trial and the case of George Floyd and his death.

-Uh how do you see this going, Horace?
+How do you see this going, Horace?

-And I think that because they're not actually being required to show that this was an intentional outcome, it is going to be a lot harder to get those unbiased jurors, and there may be some biased jurors.
+And I think that because they're not actually being required to show that this was an intentional outcome, it is going to be a lot harder to get those unbiased jurors.

-So you're saying they may have overcharged here, and that could result in an acquittal?
+So you're saying they may have overcharged here and that could result in an acquittal?

 Yes, I am saying that.